A Guide To Coroners and Inquests

 At present if, following the inquest, any party wishes to appeal the coroner’s decision then they must apply for judicial review of the coroner’s decision.
 Under the 2009 Act appeals against a coroner’s decision will be made direct to the Chief Coroner.

 The personal injury and clinical negligence departments at Clarke Willmott frequently advise clients in relation to inquests.
-If you require any further information regarding inquests, please contact Lee Hart or John Boyle.
+If you require any further information regarding inquests, please contact Lee Hart.